DEATH VALLEY & THE EASTERN SIERRA PHOTOGRAPHY WORKSHOP

 ACCOMMODATIONS & TRAVEL

 The nearest airport is Las Vegas International Airport.
 The drive from Las Vegas Airport to Furnace Creek, CA is approximately 2.5 hours and from Lone Pine, CA (our ending location) back to Las Vegas is approximately 4 hours.
-We recommend clients fly in on February 13th and fly out on February 31st allowing ample time to commute to and from the workshop starting and ending locations.

 A high clearance SUV with all wheel drive/4x4 is recommended for this workshop due to possible winter road conditions and some driving on bumpy dirt roads to remote locations.